mwelwankuta/noogle/README.md

 # noogle

-a search engine for wikihow
+a search engine for how questions